activitypods/app-boilerplate/README.md

 `make logs-activitypods` Prints the activitypods provider logs.

-`attach-activitypods` Attaches to the [moleculer](https://moleculer.services/) repl of the activitypods backend.
+`make attach-activitypods` Attaches to the [moleculer](https://moleculer.services/) repl of the activitypods backend.

 ### For Production

-`build-prod` Builds the activitypods provider images for production.
+`make build-prod` Builds the activitypods provider images for production.
 In addition to the dev images, this includes a traefik reverse proxy.

-`start-prod` Starts the activitypods provider containers for production.
+`make start-prod` Starts the activitypods provider containers for production.

-`stop-prod` Stops and removes running activitypods provider containers.
+`make stop-prod` Stops and removes running activitypods provider containers.

-`config-prod` Prints the config with the `.env`-file-provided environment variables filled.
+`make config-prod` Prints the config with the `.env`-file-provided environment variables filled.

-`attach-backend-prod` Attaches to the [moleculer](https://moleculer.services/) repl of the activitypods backend.
+`make attach-backend-prod` Attaches to the [moleculer](https://moleculer.services/) repl of the activitypods backend.